-Wide-Brim Straw Fedora Hats
+Wide-Brim Straw Hats

 Whether it's a pricey Panama hat made from authentic Ecuadorian toquilla straw or a stylish topper made from sisal straw, a wide-brim straw fedora hat is a warm-weather must-have for every man.
 Lightweight, breathable, and ever-so stylish, these broad-brimmed toppers add the finishing touch to everything from a casual jeans-and-T-shirt ensemble to a swanky linen suit and tie.

-Pinehurst by Scala
+Albuquerque by Scala

 As with anything in fashion, hat styles come and go — what's in one year might be out the next.
 But the fedora hat is a timeless silhouette that will always be on point.
 Not only is it among the most versatile headpieces that can be worn for formal occasions and casual outings, but a wide-brim fedora is even better for practical purposes.
 It protects you against the elements, plus it adds more drama when tipped over the eyes or slanted slightly upward.